enourmous/symfony-equeue/README.md

-symfony-equeue (Test Task)
+symfony-equeue
 ==============
-This project is test task for Stfalcon Company.
+This project for test issues.
 Symfony version 4, storage used REDIS.

 Add to host file